swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook.md

 1. Set up the project directory
 2. Acquire the notebook
 3. Obtain the dataset
-4. Create a Python environment to run the experiment
+4. Create a [:simple-python: Python](../tools.md) environment to run the experiment
 5. Launch the experiment locally for the first time

 The following diagram illustrates control flow of the experiment at the end of